Home / PELUANG KERJA

 During the program, interns will spend time alongside the Minikino team, observing processes, assisting with ongoing work, and gaining hands-on experience across areas such as education, publicity, design, archiving, and industry programs.
 We welcome applicants who are eager to learn, open to collaboration, and interested in film culture and community-based creative work.

-Internship applications are open from 11 March to 10 April 2026.
+Internship applications are open until 30 July 2026.

 🔗 Internship registration form here…